awesome-llama/TextImage/README.md

 This example is a 120x80 image with 8 bit RGB and alpha channels.
 The RGB8 data stream is 22682 characters long whereas the alpha channel is 523 characters.

-Reserved characters due to their usage as separators: `,:|`
+Reserved characters due to their usage as separators: `,:|` They must not be used within keys or values.

 Use of custom key names to store additional data is allowed however to avoid potential future conflicts prefix an underscore to the key name (these are reserved for custom use).